 (20 USC Section 6613[b][E])(20 USC Section 6613[b][E])

 To provide training during the shelter-in-place orders, many LEAs acquired and issued technology resources for teachers and school leaders so that training in distance learning skills could be delivered via online meetings and activities.
-LEAs should carefully document the use of funds for this purpose to show that the expenditures are necessary and reasonable to provide timely professional training in response to the COVID-19 emergency (2 CFR sections 200.403, 200.404, 200.405).
-When planning the purchase of supplies and technology to support this training effort, clearly document each expenditure and how it supports that effort.
-Provide sufficient documentation so that each expenditure is associated with a specific staff member and training activity (2 CFR sections 200.439, 200.445, 200.453).
+LEAs should carefully document the use of funds for this purpose to show that the expenditures are necessary and reasonable to provide timely professional training in response to the COVID-19 emergency (2 CFR sections 200.403, 200.404, 200.405) for the 2019-2020 school year only.
+When planning the purchase of supplies and technology to support this training effort, clearly document each expenditure and how it supports that effort available only for the 2019-2020 school year.
+Provide sufficient documentation so that each expenditure is associated with a specific staff member and training activity (2 CFR sections 200.439, 200.445, 200.453) for the 2019-2020 school year.
 If the educator uses the technology for direct classroom instruction in addition to professional learning, the use should be documented by each educator for each piece of equipment.
 The intent of Title II, Part A funds is to support professional learning rather than classroom instruction.

 If LEA staff have expertise that can be leveraged to provide timely training which is specific to the LEA’s implementation of a distance learning program and they provide the training in a capacity that is in addition to their normal duties, a reasonable stipend may be allowable.
 The LEA should document any stipend (2 CFR Section 200.430[b][i]).